Iranian influence operations in the United Kingdom: Terrorism and violence in UK

 In 2022, 20 plots by Iran targeting British citizens were foiled by UK security agencies.
 In 2022, MI5 found an increase of 48% in Iranian activity in the UK in comparison to 2021.
 In May 2025, three men, alleged to be Iranian spies were arrested and accused of targeted Iranian opposition journalists, specifically journalists working for Iran International based in the United Kingdom.
 The BBC reported that "they are charged with engaging in conduct likely to assist a foreign intelligence service, namely that of Iran" There accused also of collecting information in order to violently target a UK based individual.

 In June 2025, British government adviser, Jonathan Hall said the United Kingdom "Faces 'Extraordinary' Threat from Russian and Iranian Plots".
 Hall said Iran uses local criminals in order to perform intimidation, violence and espionage within the United Kingdom."
 A British army soldier, Daniel Khalife, was accused of spying for Iran after "offering his services as a double agent" to MI5.
 Hall told the New York Times that Iran and Russia were exploiting polarization in the West to achieve their aims.

+On 6 March 2026, UK counter-terrorism police officers arrested four men in London as part of an ongoing investigation under the National Security Act 2023.
+The suspects (Iranian national and three dual British-Iranian citizens) are accused of assisting Iran's foreign intelligence service by conducting surveillance on members, locations, and individuals connected to Jewish communities, such as the one in London.